For an Ecological & Democratic Tourism!

 Murray Bookchin, Post-Scarcity Anarchism (1986)

-M&E theory was further applied and twisted in other unsuitable places, sometimes as a pretext, leading to surreal results including the Buddhist stratocracy of Burma and the hereditary dictatorship of North Korea.
-It has been argued by libertarian socialists, including Cornelius Castoriadis, that the Soviet Union, and similar states, had - or ended up having - little to do even with Socialism, let alone Communism, and that they quickly degenerated into a bureaucratic and nepotistic stratocracy, tolerated but unloved by the people, which is harsh but may explain their peaceful yet sudden demise when the time came.
+Cornelius Castoriadis, and other libertarian socialists, argued that the Soviet Union, and similar states, had - or ended up having - little to do with Socialism and that they quickly degenerated into bureaucratic and nepotistic stratocracies (from Gk. stratos = army), tolerated but unloved by the people, which may explain their peaceful and sudden demise when the time came.
 Interestingly enough, It could be argued that elements of that stratocracy, stripped of ideological pretexts, survive to this day and to some extent this explains the current situation in the Ukraine, on both sides of the conflict.
-Even if true, no one can dispute that great achievements and progress were made in many economic sectors of actually-existing-socialism countries, or that they did not exert pressure on the capitalist West so that it introduces progressive reforms to keep up.
+Even if true, no one can dispute that progress was made in many economic sectors of actually-existing-socialism countries, or that they did not exert pressure on the capitalist West so that it also introduced progressive reforms to keep up.
 Capitalism, the West and their combination, Imperialism, also has an admirably long record of military, economic and social atrocities, including innumerable invasions and crimes against Humanity and a talent of attributing these to other causes.
 The slave trade and the atrocities, bordering on genocide, of European colonial powers (e.g. Belgian Congo, French Madagascar, French Algeria, French Indochina, German Africa) still haunt these countries but, very sadly and worryingly, not in some European countries where in the past decade neo-Nazis and assorted racists-fascists have reemerged from History's sewers.

-An irony is that M&E by accurately observing and interpreting with the intention of changing the prevailing system, succeeded (via Lenin) in changing it, similarly to the Observer effect in quantum mechanics, while progressive changes were also introduced due to pressures from socialist countries and worker struggles in the West.
-The Capitalism of the 21st century is an evolved, but still recognizable, more cunning relative of the semi-barbaric Capitalism of the 19th century and, thanks to worker's struggles, the fear of revolution, but also common sense.
-It adopted, adapted and coopted some progressive ideas, a noted offspring being the Nordic social-democratic model.
-Green Capitalism is another recent example of fusion which offers some controversial solutions like carbon offsetting, blue bonds and other financial instruments, some more useful and effective than others.
+The prevailing socioeconomic system of the 21st century is not exactly Capitalism, but rather post-Capitalism.
+It is a much evolved, improved and distant relative of the semi-barbaric, authentic Capitalism of the 19th century thanks to many things including worker's struggles, the fear of revolution, common sense and perhaps an inherent flexibility to adopt what works and abandon what does not.
+It has therefore adopted, adapted and coopted many progressive ideas, a noted offspring being the Nordic social-democratic model.
+Green New Deal politics as understood by the right-wing are another recent example of fusion and offer some controversial solutions like payments for ecosystem services, carbon offsetting, blue bonds and other financial instruments, some more useful and effective than others.
 Offsetting for one, is sold as a consolation option yet it is conceptually surreal: imagine offsetting human rights by abusing some tourism workers/communities in Thailand and treating others extra nicely in Cambodia...
+On the other hand something somewhere is better than nothing nowhere.

-Today's proletariat probably are the near slave-labour in 'developing' countries producing cheap consumer goods for the West and their compatriots who have braved seas and deserts to make it to Europe and the US so as to get a menial job.
+If Marx was alive today, he would probably call "proletariat" the quasi slave-labour in 'developing' countries producing cheap consumer goods for the West and their compatriots who have braved seas and deserts to make it to Europe and the US so as to get a menial job.
 Otherwise, in the Global North, the pyramid now has many more little steps and we are moving to a service-based, virtual, gig economy, with new strata such as the 'precariat' rising, with permanent unemployment and under-employment, a growing luben/criminal/narco-mafia strata, and new, semi-apolitical, identity movements like the Me Too, LGBT+ and Black Lives Matter.
 There is an near-infinite number of fragmented, neo-classes.
 In turn this means that old, 19th century analytical tools cannot really interpret the current situation, and that the agents of progress will probably be the citizen and the worker/employee and the precarian, rather than the proletarian or the lumpenproletarian.
 As with volcanoes however, you never know if and when the next eruption will take place but it is a safe bet that something will trigger it sooner or later.
 Progress is not a given, there are also periods of regression.
 We must be aware of and resist two dangerous trends, in both East and West: Authoritarianism and Surveillance Capitalism - "Ninety Eighty Four" and "Brave New World" combined!
 Orwell, influenced by the examples of his era (and - highly ironically - a State informant himself) thought the State would exclusively and directly do all the surveillance!
 Wrong, it seems everything can be "privatized" and sub-contracted these days, from water in our homes to prisons!
 Our behaviour, as citizens and "consumers", is increasingly being monitored by both the state and corporations, apparently for our own sake, convenience, safety, health and so on!
 Also apparently, the vast majority (the people who elect/support governments) have passively accepted this monitoring as a trade off for digital/virtual freebies that make their life a little less miserable - witness, for example, how many are posting every minutiae of their lives and baring (pun intended) their personal details online, voluntarily parting with their most inner secrets to the great joy of marketeers of all sorts!

 By striving to do the impossible, man has always achieved what is possible.
 Those who have cautiously done no more than they believed possible have never taken a single step forward."